BitAndBlack/online-offline-handler-js/README.md

 A lightweight browser utility to watch and react to online/offline network connection changes.

-This library is made for the use with Node and also available as an ES module.

 ## Installation

 Add the Online Offline Handler to your project by running